Jinchu/advent2024/README.md

-# advent2024
+# Advent of Code 2024

-For my stuff in advent of code
+For my stuff in [advent of code](https://adventofcode.com/2024) in 2024